 - Stow coffee pots, plates, and other loose kitchenware in a plastic dishpan, then slide the entire thing into the forward kitchen cabinet like a drawer

-- Avoid frying fatty or highly aromatic foods like bacon, burgers, fish, and garlic/onions inside the Westy, or do it outdoors, to avoid lingering odors and grease
+- Avoid frying fatty or highly aromatic foods like bacon, burgers, fish, and garlic/onions inside the Westy, but do it outdoors, to avoid lingering odors and grease

 - If you do use a Coleman or similar campstove and cookware, store it all in a plastic tote that deploys quickly in camp to free up interior space and to contain any mess.
 If using a fire grate or a flat grill, slip it into a heavy-duty plastic bag for the same reason.